How to Get Started with Vulnerability Management in OT Cyber Security

 Defining vulnerability management program scope and identifying target assets really speaks to asset inventory.
 This is something most OT environments struggle to do well.

-Asset inventory’s role in vulnerability management
+Asset inventory’s role in vulnerability management in cyber security

 A powerful asset inventory management solution is crucial for a successful vulnerability management program and is even more valuable with contextual data.
 The more you know about each asset, the stronger your analysis, remediation, exceptions and management decisions.